 Chew bones are engaging for all dogs who love to chew and allows them to release their “inner wolf” when it comes to this instinctive behavior.

-Our domesticated dogs rely on us to provide every meal and serving appropriate chew bones helps fulfill your dog’s “wild” needs while also keeping his teeth clean by reducing plaque & tartar build up.
-Especially important for puppies, chew bones can be a great distraction, or presented in exchange, when your furry youngster finds your favorite shoe for his teething pleasure.
+Domesticated dogs rely on us to provide every meal.
+Serving appropriate chew bones helps fulfill their inner “wild”, while also keeping teeth clean by reducing plaque & tartar build up.
+Especially important for puppies, chew bones can be a great distraction when given in exchange for your favorite shoe they’ve found for their teething pleasure.

-Cooked bones are NEVER a good idea, as vets routinely see dogs that require surgery to remove the bone shards and splinters that can cause intestinal blockage.
-While you may not think to share your cooked chicken or turkey bones with your dogs, many will scavenge in your garbage to find them and always when you aren’t looking (back to the call of the wild…the mere scent of a juicy, cooked bone might send your dog on the hunt.
-Always dispose of properly to avoid an unintentional intestinal blockage).
+Cooked bones are NEVER a good idea, as vets routinely see dogs that require surgery to remove bone shards and splinters that can cause intestinal blockage.
+While you may not intentionally share cooked chicken or turkey bones with your dogs, many will scavenge your garbage to find them.
+Always dispose of properly to avoid unintentional intestinal blockages.

 RAW RECREATIONAL BONES however, are much safer and beneficial for dogs.
 These are big chunks of beef or bison femur or hipbones filled with marrow.